 Second offense: Network access is blocked for 5 days from date of notice of alleged infringement, and the student must see the appropriate Dean and an attorney at the Office of General Counsel.
 The student is given warning that any subsequent infringement activity will be considered an Honor Code violation and could be referred to the appropriate disciplinary committee.

 Third offense: Network access is terminated until the Dean of Students, the Conduct Review Committee or the Graduate Dean determines the proper disciplinary action, which in the most egregious cases could involve separation from the Institute for the term and/or a fine of up to $500.

-First offense: Access to the Caltech network by the computer referenced in the complaint is blocked until IMSS is informed the employee has removed all potentially infringing materials from the computer, has spoken with a Human Resources representative, has reviewed the DMCA tutorial on the Office of General Counsel website, and understands the alleged act is not legal or permitted at Caltech.
+First offense: Access to the Caltech network by the computer referenced in the complaint is blocked until IMSS is informed the employee has removed all potentially infringing materials from the computer, has spoken with a Human Resources representative, has reviewed the Acceptable Use of Electronic Information Resources on the Office of General Counsel website, and understands the alleged act is not legal or permitted at Caltech.

 Second offense: A second offense results in notification to the Employee Relations Office of Human Resources.
 Employee Relations will discuss the action with the employee and their supervisor and determine the appropriate disciplinary action, including suspension of employment.
 In addition, the Provost's Office may be informed of the offense.

 Third offense: An employee will be immediately referred to Employee Relations or the Provost's Office for appropriate disciplinary action, including termination of employment.

 Resources pertaining to copyright law and the DMCA.

 Legal alternatives for obtaining copyrighted songs, movies, tv shows and other media:

 Questions about the DMCA or Intellectual Property law?
 Contact IPQuestions@caltech.edu